 Closed-Loop Fiber Future

 We believe in responsible manufacturing and being good stewards of the valuable resources that benefit people, drive the economy and belong to everyone.
-Stewardship is about keeping waste out of landfills, and toxins out of the air; using only what we need as efficiently as we can.
+Stewardship is about keeping materials out of landfills and toxins out of the air; using only what we need as efficiently as we can.
 We apply that principal to every point in the closed-loop journey – from day-to-day operations to strategic direction setting.

 The circular economy is built on the notion that the life cycles of materials and resources that have already served a purpose for end users can be preserved and extended.

 Discover how our sustainability strategy may help your business

 Fiber recovery and fiber sourcing are a key component of Sustana Fiber’s operations and long-term vision.
 Closing the loop on a global level will require introspection and change – and we want to be that change.

 Our recycled fiber facility